eslager/TGIS311_FA20/README.md

 The final version of the map should look something like this!

 <iframe src="https://ejslgr.github.io/Leaflet-Intro/code-samples/earthquakes-ex5.html" style="width:100%; height:500px;"></iframe> [View this example on its own](https://ejslgr.github.io/Leaflet-Intro/code-samples/earthquakes-ex5.html)

+## Deliverables
+Save your Lab 2 Part 1 files in a repository on GitHub, host your files with GitHub Pages, and upload the link to your finished product on Canvas.